 Sales of substantial amounts of Common Stock in the public market after the Offerings could adversely affect prevailing market prices for the Common Stock.
-The 5,000,000 shares of Common

-Stock offered hereby will be freely tradeable without restriction in the public market as of the date of this Prospectus except as described in "Underwriting".
-Within 90 days after the date of this Prospectus, approximately 71,538,747 shares (including 5,011,912 shares issuable upon the exercise of options and warrants) will become eligible for sale in the public market, subject in some cases to the volume and other restrictions of Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
-Of these shares, holders of 66,018,610 shares and options and warrants to purchase 5,011,912 shares are subject to lock-up agreements.
+The 5,000,000 shares of Common Stock offered hereby will be freely tradeable without restriction in the public market as of the date of this Prospectus.
+Beginning 90 days after the date of this Prospectus, approximately 71,617,247 shares will become eligible for sale in the public market, subject in some cases to the volume and other restrictions of Rule 144 under the Securities Act of 1933, as amended (the "Securities Act").
+Of these shares, holders of 66,018,610 shares and options and warrants to purchase 5,090,412 shares are subject to lock-up agreements.
 Shares covered by these lock-up agreements are subject to restrictions on resale in the public market for a period of 180 days following the date of this Prospectus, subject to release, directly or indirectly at the discretion of the Representatives of the Underwriters.
-Upon the expiration of the lock-up period, approximately 72,406,035 shares will become eligible for sale in the public market subject in some cases to the volume and other restrictions of Rule 144 under the Securities Act.
+Upon the expiration of the lock-up period, approximately 72,484,535 shares will become eligible for sale in the public market subject to the solution of the public market subject in some cases to the volume and other restrictions of Rule 144 under the Securities Act.
 The holders of approximately 74,815,680 shares of Common Stock are entitled to certain registration rights with respect to such shares under the Securities Act.
 In addition, the Company intends to file a registration statement under the Securities Act promptly following the effective date of this Registration Statement to register all of the shares of Common Stock issued or reserved for issuance upon the exercise of options issued or that may be issued under the Company's Amended and Restated 1994 Stock Option Plan and 1996 Outside Directors Stock Option Plan.
-As of October 31, 1996, there were outstanding options for the purchase of 11,082,960 shares, of which options for approximately 2,684,355 shares were vested.
+As of October 31, 1996, there were outstanding options for the purchase of 11,032,960 shares, of which options for approximately 2,684,355 shares were vested.
 See "Management -- Stock Plans," "Underwriting" and "Shares Eligible for Future Sale".